 Alcoholic beverage industry has established itself in India as a well-organized industry.
 Besides meeting the indigenous demand, some quantities of alcoholic drinks are exported and there is considerable potential for exports.
 The broad objective of this standard is not only to enable the Indian consumers to get a product of good quality manufactured under hygienic conditions but also to guide the manufacturers in maintaining and manufacturing their products under hygienic conditions.

-The standard was originally published in 1996.
+The standard was first published in 1996.
 The standard has been revised to bring it in line with the current industrial practices and technology.
 In this revision, the following major modifications have been incorporated:

 The requirements for site and building of the alcoholic beverage plant have been updated;